GreensfingeExperiment/.github/profile/README.md

 Although this is a real data point, it is not always required.
 For instance, when focusing only on layout design or browsing offline:

 ### ❓ Task
-How can we prevent the view counter from being executed without altering the actual counting logic?
+How can we prevent the view counter from being executed without altering the actual counting logic ?
+In this case, the quantity of views is optional

 ---